 For guides on how to create a valid zip file, see Create Zip-file.

-Upload folders instead of zip
+Upload folders instead of zip (only FTP)

 Bokbasen recommend using the above process for delivering files so that each book is delivered as one file, but if for some reason you cannot deliver zip-files we support a process where you upload a folder instead.
 Rules for file naming of the wav/mp3 files are the same as above.